bolrog/d2dx/README.md

   - For a 3840x2160 monitor, this is 960x540 (in fullscreen: 4x integer scaling).

 ### Miscellaneous
-- To get rid of the "DX" logo on the title screen, add -gxskiplogo to the command line.
+- To get rid of the "DX" logo on the title screen, add -dxnologo to the command line.
-- To scale the window by 2x or 3x, add -gxscale2 or -gxscale3 to the command line.
+- To scale the window by 2x or 3x, add -dxscale2 or -dxscale3 to the command line.
 Note that if the Window doesn't fit on the desktop, the scale factor will be lowered.

 ## Troubleshooting